 I have talked before about freezing a cushaw in cube sized pieces in order to keep it for later use, but there are many other ways to use and prepare this type of squash.
 I began by washing the dirt off of the skin and cutting off the stem.
-I then sectioned it into 3 larger pieces by cutting the neck into two sections, leaving the large bulb shaped bottom for last.
-I joked that I would need a hack-saw to get through it but it was actually no more difficult to cut through than a large pumpkin.
+I then sectioned it into 3 large pieces by cutting the neck into two sections, leaving the large bulb shaped bottom for last.
+I joked that I would need a hack saw to get through it, but it was actually no more difficult to cut through than a large pumpkin.

 How to Preserve Cushaw Squash

-With the top piece, I sliced it in half the long way.
-With one side I peeled the skin off with a vegetable peeler and cut it into 1” cubes.
-With the other half I sliced it into 1” wedges.
+The top section of the neck I sliced in half the long way.
+I peeled the skin off the first half with a vegetable peeler and cut it into 1” cubes.
+The other half I sliced it into 1” wedges.
 I did not peel the skin off because I didn’t feel it was necessary.
 The wedges and cubes would be used to make a simple roasted side dish.

 Moving on to the middle section, I again peeled it with the vegetable peeler and began cutting it into 1” cubes until I had 2 pounds (or 10 cups).
 These would be for squash soup.
-With the rest I cut into 1/2” cubes and divided this pile into half.
-About 4 cups will go to make a sweet dish and the other 4 cups will be saved for a delicious side.
+The rest I cut into ½” cubes and divided this pile in half.
+I allotted about 4 cups to make a sweet dish and the other 4 cups to be saved for a delicious side.

 Now for the bottom piece.
-Cut it in half and scoop out the seeds.
+I cut it in half and scooped out the seeds.
 Save them!
 They make a wonderful roasted snack.
 Don’t worry about peeling this part.
-Cut it into large hunks and put it in a steamer basket.
+I cut it into large hunks and put it in a steamer basket.
 I was (barely) able to fit it all into the steamer basket in my large stockpot.
-Add about 3 inches of water to the pot and steam for about 20 minutes.
-Test it after 20 minutes by poking it with a fork in several places to make sure it is all tender.
-Once it is done, pull it out one piece at a time and, using a knife, cut away the skin.
-It should come off very easily.
-Then put all the flesh back into your stockpot (remove the water first) and puree it with an immersion blender.
-You can also use a food processor or high powered blender for this part but immersion blenders make the job so easy!
+I added about 3 inches of water to the pot and steamed for about 20 minutes, then tested it after 20 minutes by poking it with a fork in several places to make sure it was all tender.
+Once it was done, I pulled it out one piece at a time and, using a knife, cut away the skin.
+It came off very easily.
+Then, I put all the flesh back into my stockpot (removed the water first) and pureed it with an immersion blender.
+You can also use a food processor or high powered blender for this part, but immersion blenders make the job so easy!

 This is where this squash really made me happy.
 Once it is pureed, you can literally do anything with it!
 It can be used as a substitute for pumpkin puree to make muffins, pie, cheesecake, lattes, pancakes, and chili just to name a few.
 I made smoothies and then froze the rest in 1 or 2 cup quantities to use later.